[Musubibito] The official worship hall of the inner shrine with Kenichi Nagakura, a priest of Kashihara-jingu Shrine

 13:00 Musubibito

-Volunteer Guide and Walking around Imaimachi
+Volunteer guide and walking around Imaimachi

 For accommodation, we recommend our all-inclusive plan.

-After searching for the date and number of guests and choosing a room, select "Deal and/or Package Fees" and choose a plan with all-inclusive description in your meal items.
+After searching for the date of stay and number of people, choose the room, choose Deal and/or Package Rates, and choose a plan with all-inclusive description in the meal items.

-※About "#Hanare Journey": https://accor-resorts-japan.jp/hanaretabi/
+※About the #Travel: https://accor-resorts-japan.jp/hanaretabi/